Skip to main content

 Individuals affiliated with tribal organizations or colleges are invited to participate in a four-part online UNBOUND workshop series to identify challenges and opportunities for improving accessibility and usability of NASA data tools for tribal food, water, and energy applications and priorities.
 The workshop series is aimed toward individuals who are not currently using NASA data products or would like to increase the use of NASA data for food, water, and energy applications.

-• Explore how NASA data products can be used for tribal food, energy, and water planning
+• Explored how NASA data products can be used for tribal food, energy, and water planning

-• Make connections with people and organizations using geographic information systems (GIS) for food, energy, and water issues
+• Made connections with people and organizations using geographic information systems (GIS) for food, energy, and water issues

-• Provide feedback to NASA to enable data to be more accessible and useful for tribal food, energy, and water priorities
+• Provided feedback to NASA to enable data to be more accessible and useful for tribal food, energy, and water priorities

 Coastal Issues Series